Data Frames - Part 2

 show()

-DIY4: Spearman Correlations from the patients data
+Spearman Correlations from the patients dataset

-To import the function use:
+To import the function in question:

 from scipy.stats import spearmanr

-You can then apply it in the form:
+You can then apply it:

 data_spearman_corr = spearmanr(data).correlation